asvrada/portal-pro-schinese/readme.md

 # How to install

-Place folder `resources` under the root directory of the mod.
+Place folder `resource` under the root directory of the mod.